The Undergraduate Minor

 - The minor requires 21 hours, which is typical of minors at USA.
 Students must take 9 hours in a core consisting of the following: a writing course in either technical or professional writing (EH 372 or EH 373); a more theoretical course examining ancient and modern approaches to rhetoric as they apply to written communication (EH 402); and a specific topic in writing or rhetoric (EH 481).

-- Students will also select one of five courses in English that deal with non-fiction writing.
+- Students will also select one of six courses in English that deal with non-fiction writing.

-- To complete the 21 hours, students must then take three more 300- or 400-level English courses (these can also be selected from the five courses that deal with non-fiction writing).
+- To complete the 21 hours, students must take three additional 300- or 400-level English courses.

 I. Core courses (9 credits):